ssnat/IPNotify/README.md

 IPNotify
 ========

-IPNotify is an open-source tool that monitors IPv4 address changes and sends email notifications in real-time.
-It's ideal for anyone who needs to stay informed about network changes and wants a simple, efficient way to receive alerts.
+IPNotify is a simple and powerful open-source tool that monitors your network for IPv4 address changes and sends real-time email notifications.
+With support for Dynamic DNS updates with DNSPod and Cloudflare, IPNotify automates DNS updates and ensures your DNS records are always up-to-date.
+Keep yourself informed and stay on top of network changes with IPNotify.

-In addition to email notifications, IPNotify now also supports Dynamic DNS (DDNS) updates with DNSPod.
-DDNS allows you to automatically update DNS records for a given domain and subdomain, eliminating the need for manual updates when your IP address changes.

 [![Go Version](https://img.shields.io/badge/Go-v1.16-blue)](https://golang.org/dl/)
 [![Go Report Card](https://goreportcard.com/badge/github.com/PxGo/IPNotify)](https://goreportcard.com/report/github.com/PxGo/IPNotify)